ericoporto/ags-manual-wiki/Character.md

 ### `Character.FollowCharacter`

-*(Formerly known as global function FollowCharacter, which is now obsolete)*<br>
+*(Formerly known as global function `FollowCharacter`, which is now obsolete)*<br>
-*(Formerly known as global function FollowCharacterEx, which is now obsolete)*
+*(Formerly known as global function `FollowCharacterEx`, which is now obsolete)*

     Character.FollowCharacter(Character* chartofollow, optional int dist,